Invoke Lambda with Step Functions - AWS Step Functions

 • If the response contains the field FunctionError or an exception is raised within the Lambda function, the task fails.

-For more information about managing state input, output, and results, see Input and Output Processing in Step Functions.
+For more information about managing state input, output, and results, see Processing input and output in Step Functions.

-Supported AWS Lambda APIs:
+Supported Lambda APIs

 The following includes a Task state that invokes a Lambda function.